 Create a Custom Forecast

-Model Maker will open to the following week's Forecasted Sales data.
+The Daily Forecast will open to the following week's Forecasted Sales data.
 Use the Prior Day / Week or the Following Day / Week's arrows to the desired Forecasted Date.
 If this date is further than a couple weeks, click the date and a Calendar will pop-up where you can navigate easily to the desired Forecasted Date.
 Click 'OK' to update the date.

 Once the date is updated, change the Location if needed, and the graph below will update.